-Excellent as a gift (father’s day, anyone?), the beer caddy makes a welcome addition to any man cave.
+The beer caddy makes an excellent gift (father’s day, anyone?), and is a welcome addition to any man cave.
 They are easy and inexpensive to build and really let you tote your brews around in style!
 No longer will your brews be condemned to live in a cardboard box and no longer will you be without a bottle opener!

 3/4″ Forstner bit